-How a Haile Fellowship Grant turned into a pioneering effort to bring gender equity to Cincinnati workplaces.
+How a Haile Fellowship Grant turned into a pioneering effort to bring gender equity to the workplace.

 The story begins as so many do, with a personal experience that flicked on a lightbulb.
 Nicole Armstrong was looking for a job and received an offer with a decent benefits package, but no mention of parental leave.
 She’d just had her daughter and wondered what would happen if she decided to expand her family at some point?